jckhxn/behavioriq/docs/ASSESSMENT_WRITING_GUIDE.md

 Best: "In the past 6 months, have you often had trouble sitting still during activities where you're expected to remain seated (like meetings, classes, or meals)?"
 ```

+### Question Format Requirements

+**ALL QUESTIONS MUST USE YES/NO FORMAT**

+The AI Diagnostic system requires all questions to be answerable with a simple "Yes" or "No" response:

+✅ **Correct**: "Do you often have trouble concentrating during tasks?"
+✅ **Correct**: "Have you experienced difficulty sleeping in the past month?"
+✅ **Correct**: "Do you find it hard to control your temper when frustrated?"

+❌ **Incorrect**: "How often do you have trouble concentrating?" (requires multiple choice)
+❌ **Incorrect**: "Rate your sleep quality from 1-10" (requires scale rating)
+❌ **Incorrect**: "What triggers your anger?" (requires open-ended response)

 ### Question Types to Avoid

 - **Leading questions**: "Don't you think violence is wrong?"
 - **Double negatives**: "Is it not true that you don't avoid conflicts?"
 - **Vague timeframes**: "Do you sometimes feel angry?"
 - **Judgment-laden**: "Are you a violent person?"
+- **Multiple choice formats**: Questions requiring more than Yes/No responses
+- **Scale ratings**: Questions asking for numerical or Likert scale responses

 ## Advanced Features